greg-raven/Department-21/_posts/2008-11-09-only-in-america.md

 Only in America do drugstores make the sick walk all the way to the back of the store for prescriptions while healthy people can buy cigarettes at the front.

-Only in America do people order double cheeseburgers and a diet coke.
+Only in America do people order double cheeseburgers and a diet Coke.

 Only in America do they have drive up ATM machines with braille lettering.